BioinfoIPBLN/reanalyzerGSE/README.md

 # reanalyzerGSE
-reanalyzerGSE is a pipeline to help with and streamline the transcriptomic analyses of various datasets (i.e. microarrays, RNA-seq, scRNA-seq) by automatically reanalyzing raw data submitted to Gene Expression Omnibus ([GEO](https://www.ncbi.nlm.nih.gov/geo/)) or provided locally by the user.
-The pipeline is based on several steps (i.e. quality control, alignment to reference genome, quantification and differential gene expression analyses) implementing standard tools and novel scripts.
+reanalyzerGSE is a pipeline to assist with and streamline transcriptomic analyses of various datasets (i.e. microarrays, RNA-seq, scRNA-seq) by automatically reanalyzing raw data submitted to public databases like Gene Expression Omnibus ([GEO](https://www.ncbi.nlm.nih.gov/geo/)), ENA or SRA.
+Local data can also be provided by the user.
+The pipeline is based on several steps (i.e. data download, quality control, alignment to reference genome, quantification, differential gene expression analyses, functional enrichment analyses...) implementing standard tools and novel scripts.

 ## Installation
 We suggest two alternatives for installation.
 Please choose one of: